rezadrikvandi/HDDchangepoint/README.md

 multiple_changepoint_detection(data=SP500data)

-The output of this implementation will be:
+The output of this implementation with the default settings is:

 $Detected change points [1] 51 57 66 95 106 112 115